 He said that outside of the city’s core many of the surrounding markets are struggling.
 However, he believes that the “unsustainability” of both the city’s growth and the suburban malaise has created opportunities for investments in suburban urban centers near mass transit, such as Mount Vernon, Yonkers, New Rochelle and White Plains.

 “There really is today only one solution if we want to be successful as a region going forward…We have to take bold steps,” he said.
 “We have to make communities across our region more desirable, with a focus, in particular in our region’s suburban downtowns and the reason for that is these suburban downtowns have so much potential and have been underexploited for too long.”

-Pinsky at the CID session, said that RXR is currently studying possible development opportunities in White Plains, Mount Vernon and Yonkers, and said that in the next few months will announce further projects in Downtown New Rochelle.
+Pinsky at the CID session, said that RXR is currently studying possible development opportunities in White Plains, Mount Vernon and Yonkers and in Downtown New Rochelle.
 The city has passed a new master plan that at full build out could result in the development of more than 12 million square feet of new construction including up to 2.4 million square feet of office space, 1 million square feet of retail, 6,370 housing units and 1,200 hotel rooms.

 He strongly suggested that the region pay particular attention to its transportation network, noting that the current problems facing the Metropolitan Transportation Authority could impact the economy in the long term.
 Westchester’s location in terms of its short commutation times to New York City could be negated if transit system problems persist.
 “Our transportation network is in dire need of investment,” Pinsky said.
 “The worse our transit network, the less of an advantage Westchester has,” he added.